 As I start studying different types of aircrafts, my fear decreased steadily, finding out that every plane has at least one back up plan in case of any technical failure.

-I was happy, sad, lonely, tired, disappointed, I had periods when I wanted to leave everything behind and go back home to feel loved and protected in my family arms but in fact I never gave up.
+I was happy, sad, lonely, tired, disappointed, I had periods when I wanted to leave everything behind and return home, craving to feel loved and protected in my family‘s arms but in fact I never gave up.

 I was ready to prove that I am not a spoiled child anymore, that I have the strenght to fight with the obstacles of life and win every time.

 Even now after 4 years of flying I still hold a trace of fear in my heart whenever I go for a flight and I never leave the house before reminding my mother how much I love her, just in case…I don’t come back.